akashvekariya/akashvekariya/README.md

 - 👋 Hi, I’m @akashvekariya
 - 👀 I’m interested in Blockchain, Smart Contract and Concensus mechanism development
-- 🌱 I’m currently learning for the same
+- 🌱 I’m currently learning the same
 - 💞️ I’m looking to collaborate on it
-- 📫 How to reach me akash.vekariya540@gmail.com
+- 📫 How to reach me akashvek007@gmail.com

 <!---
 akashvekariya/akashvekariya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.